 When the beautifier was run on code containing several statements, the code was incorrectly formatted.

 A query containing a

 The beautifier converted certain tokens to uppercase that should not have been converted.

 When attempting to beautify a

-INDEX query, the beautifier removed part of the
+CREATE INDEXquery, the beautifier removed part of the query.

 If a query was written in the SQL Query tab, and then highlighted using the cursor, the beautifier failed with an unhandled exception on calls to beautify, uppercase, or lowercase functions.